-- Refugees within certain categories in Za’atari and Azraq camps can be eligible to receive cash assistance of JOD 70 per returning family member to support their return.
+- All refugees who are actively registered with UNHCR and living in either Za’atari or Azraq camps are eligible to receive JOD 70 per individual to support their return.

 UNHCR regularly reviews its programs to best meet the needs of refugees.
 Any updates will be shared on UNHCR’s Helpsite and official WhatsApp groups.
 Please note that all UNHCR services, including voluntary return assistance, are always free of charge.